scramjetorg/platform-docs/README.md

 - if temperature will be 0 or below, sequence will return message `Snowman is freezing ... :)`
 - in the other case (temperature above 0 degrees), sequence will return message `Snowman is melting! :(`

-To run this app, please execute this command from the root of our directory `node ./tools/stream-gen-tool/stream-gen.js <instance_id>`.
+To run this app, please execute the following command from the root of our directory `node ./tools/stream-gen-tool/stream-gen.js <instance_id>`.
 In our case this would look like this:

     node ./tools/stream-gen-tool/stream-gen.js e70222d1-acfc-4e00-b046-4a3a9481c53b